ruolin/strawberry/README.md

 ==================

 News
+#### Strawberry 1.1.0 released.
+4/19/2019
+1. Adding ref_gene_id and ref_gene_name fields to output gtf file, if reference guided assembly is used.
+These are taken from the matched reference loci.
+2. When runing with `--no-quant` flag, TPM and FPKM parts from the output gtf file will be omitted.
+3. The `--output-dir` option is changed to `--output-gtf` option.
+4. The logfile now by default is save to `/tmp/strawberry.log`
+5. Fix mem bugs.
+Some details see: https://github.com/ruolin/strawberry/issues/33 and https://github.com/ruolin/strawberry/issues/36.

 #### Strawberry 1.0.5 released.
 4/3/2019
 1. Update -g option.
 When using reference annotations, the closest gene id/symbol will be added to the output gtf file.
 If no reference gene is found, a new gene id will be assigned.
 Credit goes to Chris for suggesting this new feature https://github.com/ruolin/strawberry/issues/30.
 2. Bug fix for loading transcripts.